The p-AAA algorithm for data driven modeling of parametric dynamical systems: for matrix-valued functions

 To prove \cref{weightedls}, first recall that $\Hr(s,p)$ in \cref{eq:datamimo} is obtained by applying (scalar-valued) \paaa to the data \cref{eq:datamimo}.
 Therefore, by \cref{cor:pAAA},

 Using \cref{mvpaaaHr} and \cref{eq:Hmimofinal}, we have $ \Hr (s,p) = \frac{n(s,p)}{d(s,p)}= \bw^\top \bHr (s,p) \bv = \frac{\bw^\top \bN(s,p) \bv}{d(s,p)}. $ Therefore,

 Inserting this last equality into \cref{lsmiddle} proves \cref{weightedls}. ~ \end{proof} \begin{remark} \Cref{mimopaaaresult} states that for \mvpaaa, interpolation holds analogously to the scalar case.
 However, the LS minimization differs from the scalar case in that what is minimized is a weighted LS measure.
 More precisely, in terms of the LS aspect of \mvpaaa, the linearization is performed on the weighted error $\bw^\top(\bH(s,p)-\bHr(s,p))\bv$. \end{remark} \begin{remark} When the internal description of the underlying (transfer) function is available, as in \cref{paramlti} and \cref{Hinss}, projection-based approaches are commonly used to construct interpolatory parametric approximants \cite{baur11interpolatory,benner15survey,AntBG20}.
 In this setting, for \textsf{MIMO} systems, one usually does not enforce full matrix interpolation.
 Instead, interpolation is enforced along selected \emph{tangential directions}.
 In other words, one picks vectors $\bw_i \in \C^{\nout}$ and $\bv_i \in \C^{\nin}$ such that $ \bH(\s_i,\p_j) \bv_i = \bHr(\s_i,\p_j)\bv_i $ and/or $ \bw_i^\top \bH(\s_i,\p_j) = \bw_i^\top \bHr(\s_i,\p_j) $.
 This is called tangential interpolation.
 Tangential vectors usually vary with the sampling points.
 At this point, it is not clear, at least to us, how to achieve tangential interpolation using the barycentric form \cref{eq:Hmimo}.
 However, inspired by this concept, instead of choosing two fixed vectors $\bw$ and $\bv$, one could pick different vectors $\bw_i$, and $\bv_i$ for each sample $\s_i$, for example and apply \mvpaaa to the data $\bw_i^\top\bH_{ij}\bv_i$ to build the \textsf{MIMO} approximation \cref{eq:Hmimofinal} as above.
 The resulting model $\bHr(s,p)$ would still interpolate the data $\F$ and minimize the LS error along varying weighted directions.
 In our experiments (see \Cref{ex:jiahua}), fixed vectors $\bw$ and $\bv$ provided accurate approximations and therefore we do not pursue the idea of choosing different vectors here.
-The interpolatory parametric-Loewner approach \cite{Io14data} handles the vector-valued problems, i.e., $\bH(s_i,p_j) \in \C^{\nout \times 1}$, in a similar manner by choosing $\bw$ as vector of ones (and $\bv = 1$ since $\nin=1$). xs \end{remark}
+The interpolatory parametric-Loewner approach \cite{Io14data} handles the vector-valued problems, i.e., $\bH(s_i,p_j) \in \C^{\nout \times 1}$, in a similar manner by choosing $\bw$ as vector of ones (and $\bv = 1$ since $\nin=1$). {Moreover, recently \cite{gosea2021} developed the block-AAA algorithm, which uses a generalized barycentric formula with matrix-valued weights.
+Further extending that theory to parametric problems could offer different avenues to handle the parametric matrix-valued problems.
+Extending the framework of ~\cite{monzon2020multi} to parametric \textsf{MIMO} problems might also provide potential directions.
+These issues will be investigated in future works.}